Modular Neutron Array: History

 The proposals were funded by the NSF in the summer of 2001.
 Following the detailed design, the first modules of the detector array were delivered in the summer of 2002.
 During the following year all modules were assembled and tested by undergraduate students at their school, and finally added to form the complete array at the NSCL.

-The MoNA collaboration continued after the initial phase of construction and commissioning was concluded [MoNA], and is now using the detector array for experiments, giving a large number of undergraduate students from all collaborating schools the opportunity to take part in cutting-edge nuclear physics experiments at one of the world’s leading rare-isotope facilities.
+The MoNA collaboration continued after the initial phase of construction and commissioning was concluded [MoNA], and is now using the detector array for experiments, allowing a large number of undergraduate students from all collaborating schools to take part in cutting-edge nuclear physics experiments at one of the world's leading rare-isotope facilities.
 The research at the undergraduate institutions is funded by the NSF through several RUI (Research at Undergraduate Institutions) grants.

-The MoNA Collaboration
+MoNA Collaboration

 The MoNA Collaboration currently includes physicists from eleven colleges and universities.
 The project is funded by the National Science Foundation.

 The members of the collaboration are: